shawn-frank/nine-news-sample-app-iOS/README.md

 The network layer was implemented using `protocols` and `generics` to help make it scalable and testable.

+I designed the system with `SOLID` in mind.
+You will most of the solution is quite modular, loosely coupled and scalable.

 ## Unit Testing

 * Wrote tests for whether the time of day extension gave back the correct greeting